lgeorgieff/ccbuild/README.md

 # Configuration Files
 _ccbuild_ operates on configuration files, i.e. without any configuration file nothing will happen.
 Usually the configuration files should be named in the form of *.ccbuild.
-If no configuration file is specified via CLI the `$CWD` is searched for all files of the form *.ccbuild.
-If at least one if found, it will be processed.
+If no configuration file is specified via CLI, the `$CWD` is searched for all files of the form *.ccbuild.
+If at least one is found, it will be processed.
 In case multiple files are found, all of them are processed.
 To specify any configuration file via CLI, the option -c <FILE PATH> or --config <FILE PATH> must be used.
-IT is possible to specify multiple configuration files.
+It is possible to specify multiple configuration files.
 In case at least one configuration file is specified via CLI, `$CWD` is not searched for any default configuration file.
 A configuration file may reference another configuration file.
 In case circular references are found, a second run on a configuration file that was already processed will not be started.
 All relative paths in the fields _sources_, _externs_ and the _next_ property are resolved against the `__dirname` of the configuration file in which they are defined.
+Any file paths that are defined via the _buildOptions_ property must be defined relative to the location of the configuration file.

 A configuration file is of the following form: